SpektraSystems/Azure-Synapse-Analytic-Day/01-explore-data-lake.md

 9. Once you are in `InvoiceDateKey=2012-01-01` right-click the Parquet file and select `New SQL script - Select TOP 100 rows`.

    > A script is automatically generated.
-Run this script to see how SQL on demand queries the file and returns the first 100 rows of that file with the header, allowing you to easily explore data in the file
+Run this script to see how SQL on-demand queries the file and returns the first 100 rows of that file with the header, allowing you to easily explore data in the file

    ![Start new SQL script from data lake file](./media/ex01-sql-on-demand-01.png "Create a new SQL script")